pauliejes/SandboxDocs/docs/User Guide/build a game.md

 13. Now, when you move across a food object, it will disappear.
 Move around and collect the food!

 14. We still need a way to reset the game.
-Go to the '**Events**' tab of the script editor, and find the '**New Event**' button in the bottom right corner.
+With the GameManager selected go to the '**Events**' tab of the script editor, and find the '**New Event**' button in the bottom right corner.
 Click it, and when prompted, type '**reset**'.

 	![New Event tab](./images/building-a-game/part3Image7.png)